jonesdevelopment/sonar/.github/SECURITY.md

 ## Contact

-If you have any questions or concerns regarding the security of this project, please open a ticket on Discord or contact me via email at contact@jonesdev.xyz.
+If you have any questions or concerns regarding the security of this project, please open a ticket on Discord or contact me via email at support@sonar.top.

 ## Acknowledgments